Clifton Ryan

-Clifton Ryan (born February 18, 1984) is a former American football defensive tackle.
-He was originally drafted by the St. Louis Rams in the fifth round (154th overall) of the 2007 NFL Draft.
-He played collegiately at Michigan State.
+Clifton Ryan (born February 18, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Michigan State Spartans and was selected by the St. Louis Rams in the fifth round of the 2007 NFL draft.

-Early years
+Early life

-Ryan went to High School at Arthur Hill High School in Saginaw, Michigan, where he finished with 310 tackles and 12 sacks.
+Ryan went to Arthur Hill High School in Saginaw, Michigan, where he finished with 310 tackles and 12 sacks.

 College career

-Ryan played college football at Michigan State where he played in 50 games, making 35 starts and finished his career with 118 tackles and 10.5 sacks.
+Ryan played college football at Michigan State, where he played in 50 games, making 35 starts and finished his career with 118 tackles and 10.5 sacks.
 As a senior, he totaled 25 tackles, six for losses and four sacks.
 As a sophomore, he had 41 tackles (eight for a loss) and 2.5 sacks.
-He majored in Kinesiology.
+He majored in kinesiology.